Healthy New York

 For a list of insurance companies, their addresses, and premium rates, visit the Insurers and Rates section above.

 If the insurance company receives your completed application and first month’s premium payment by the 20th of the month, coverage will start the first of the following month.

 DFS does not process Healthy NY applications.
-Please direct all questions regarding application status to the insurance company to which you applied.
-For your insurance company’s contact information, visit the Insurers and Rates section above.
+Direct all questions regarding application status to the insurance company to which you applied.
+For insurance company contact information, visit the Insurers and Rates section above.